angerleo001/movie/README.md

 ## 🎯 Features

 - Search movies by title or keyword
-- View a list of 20 movies matching your search query
+- View the top 5 most searched movies
 - Responsive and clean UI using TailwindCSS
 - Powered by Appwrite for backend data and auth
 - Minimal, performant, and scalable codebase